 Although a landlord may pass the task of snow removal on to a tenant, the landowner is ultimately responsible for keeping the sidewalk clear.

-The Red Deer RCMP complaint line receives snow removal complaints and a City Bylaw officer will respond.
+Municipal bylaw officers respond to complaints received through the RCMP complaint line.
 In areas such as downtown, Bylaw Officers may actively look for infractions.

 A probable scenario: